Nigel Hayes-Davis

+A two-time All-EuroLeague First Team selection, Hayes-Davis holds the record for most points scored in a EuroLeague game, having scored 50 points against Alba Berlin in the 2023–24 season.
+He won the EuroLeague championship in 2025 with Fenerbahçe, earning the Final Four MVP award in the process.

 High school career

 College career

-In his freshman season, Hayes played significant minutes, earning Big Ten 6th man of the year and was named to the Big Ten All-Freshman team.

-Hayes was the third-leading scorer on the Badgers' national runner-up squad and named third team All-Big Ten as a sophomore.

 In his junior season, Hayes was named to the first team All-Big Ten after leading the Badgers in scoring (15.7 points per game), assists (3.0) and free-throw attempts (258) and finished second in rebounds (5.8 per game).

 Coming into his senior season, Hayes was named Preseason Big Ten Player of the Year.
 He averaged 14.0 points, 6.7 rebounds, and 2.7 assists per game during his senior year at Wisconsin.

 Hayes graduated in May 2017 with a degree in business finance and investment banking.
 He was noted for being an outspoken athlete and a leader on issues such as racial justice and compensation of NCAA athletes.